-Provide the name given to the bilateral contract or power purchase agreement as shown on Form S-2.
+Provide the name given to the bilateral contract or PPA as shown on Form S-2.

-On the S-5 form, select the fuel type information from the drop down menu in column C.
+On the Form S-5, select the fuel type information from the drop-down menu in column C.

-For hydroelectric resources under contract that are aggregated with total hydroelectric supply on line 3a of the S-2 form, enter the contract name on a new line.
+For hydroelectric resources under contract that are aggregated with total hydroelectric supply on line 3a of Form S-2, enter the contract name on a new line.
 This includes Hoover entitlements, Parker-Davis, and shares of the federal Central Valley Project hydroelectric generation that are marketed by WAPA.
-If this supply is entirely from hydroelectric plants larger than 30 MW enter "3b" in column A. If this supply is entirely from hydroelectric plants 30 MW or less enter "3c" in column A. Otherwise leave column A blank for this line on the S-5 form.
+If this supply is entirely from hydroelectric plants larger than 30 MW enter "3b" in column A. If this supply is entirely from hydroelectric plants 30 MW or less enter "3c" in column A. Otherwise leave column A blank for this line on the Form S-5.